recolude/rap/docs/formats/v2/README.md

 ## Definitions

 * **Capture** - Data associated with a specific point in time
-* **Capture Stream** - A collection of *Captures* around a specific type of data (think something like positional data).
-We can build many fundamental streams for people to use immediately: Vector3, float, int, dictionary, etc.
+* **Capture Collection** - A collection of *Captures* around a specific type of data (think something like positional data).
+We can build many fundamental collections for people to use immediately: Vector3, float, int, dictionary, etc.
-* **Recording** - A collection of capture streams and recordings.
+* **Recording** - A collection of capture collections and recordings.

 ## Binary File Spec